dneuge/xplane-misc-lua-scripts/Documentation/reality-check.md

 An analysis is performed on that aggregated data every 3 seconds by default, including records of the last 30 seconds (analysis log file).

-If any issues are detected, a simple text will appear on your screen with triggering criteria in a compressed format (see [Understanding the analysed values (for users)](#understanding-the-analysed-values-for-users)).
+If any issues are detected, a simple text will appear on your screen with triggering criteria in a compressed format (see [Understanding the analysed values](#understanding-the-analysed-values)).

 At any time, users can call up the analysis window with detailed information about collected values.